Capesthorne Hall

 With a National Art Pass you get

-Capesthorne Hall is an imposing turreted red brick building looking out over 100 acres of beautiful Cheshire parkland, gardens, lakes and woods.
+Capesthorne Hall is an historic, turreted, red brick building looking out over 100 acres of beautiful Cheshire parkland, gardens, lakes and woods.

-This Jacobean-style building, which was actually constructed in the early 18th century, is the private home of the Bromley Davenport family, who have lived on the land since Domesday times.
+This Jacobean-style building in Macclesfield, which was actually constructed in the early 18th century, is the private home of the Bromley Davenport family, who have lived on the land since Domesday times.
+Whether you're an art aficionado, a history buff, or simply seeking a scenic escape, the hall and its grounds have something for everyone

-The grand Entrance Hall with its magnificent stained glass windows contains historical paintings, sculptures, and English, French and Dutch antique furniture, and there are more treasures on display in the The Queen Anne Room, Drawing Room and bedrooms.
+The grand Entrance Hall with its magnificent stained glass windows contains historical paintings, marble sculptures, and English, French and Dutch antique furniture, continue to The Queen Anne Room, Drawing Room and bedrooms and you will find more fine paintings, sculptures, and tapestries.

 Visitor information